-Participation in NSF Standards development activities by regulatory agency representatives (federal, local, state) shall not constitute their agency's endorsement of NSF or any of its Standards.
+Participation in NSF standards development activities by regulatory agency representatives (federal, state, or local) shall not constitute their agency's endorsement of NSF or any of its standards.

-Preference is given to the use of performance criteria measurable by examination or testing in NSF Standards development when such performance criteria may reasonably be used in lieu of design, materials, or construction criteria.
+Preference is given to the use of performance criteria measurable by examination or testing in NSF standards development when such performance criteria may reasonably be used in lieu of design, materials, or construction criteria.